Trombidium grandissimum

 Trombidium grandissimum, commonly known as the giant red velvet mite, is a species of mite in the genus Trombidium in the family Trombidiidae.
-The mite is endemic to northern and central India, where it is called 'Badal kida', 'Bhir-buti', 'Birbhoti' or 'Bir Bahoit'.
-T. grandissimum is normally seen during the rainy season or after recent rain events, and therefore has the nickname of "rain bug".
+This common mite is endemic to northern and central India, especially in the central plateau, and it primarily inhabits arid regions.
+T. grandissimum live on the ground and often hidden among soil, but is commonly seen during the rainy season or after recent rain events, and therefore (along with some other red velvet mite species) has the nickname of "rain bug".

 Description

-Trombidium grandissimum has a soft cushioning skin covered with bright red coloured hairs.
-These insects are terrestrial and live in soil burrows.
-They are found in dry, arid, desiccating regions.
-These mites are predatory in nature and feed on termites and eggs of insects, like ants.
-They share many similarities with the order Araneae.
-The insect is used therapeutically in the treatment of paralysis and sexual dysfunction.
+Trombidium grandissimum is one of the largest species of red velvet mite, with adults typically being about 1.2 cm long.

-The mites are a bright red colour attributed to the pigment carotene.
-A study on the spider mite Tetranychus urticae shows that carotene is beneficial for their hibernation.
+It is bright red and has a soft cushioning skin covered with fine hairs.
+A study of another species, the spider mite Tetranychus urticae, showed that the red color was caused by carotene, which was beneficial for their hibernation.
 T. grandissimum, belonging to the same order as spider mites, spend an extensive period of time in hibernation under the soil.
-This might be the reason why they also depend on red pigmentation by which their haemolymph is usually coloured.
+This might be the reason why they also depend on red pigmentation, by which their haemolymph is usually coloured.